 Some of the most lectin-rich foods include:

 Looking over that list, we can see a few categories of lectin-rich foods: legumes, nuts, grains, fruits, and nightshade vegetables.
+While the amount of lectins in individual foods can vary greatly, generally, these types of foods will contain high lectin levels.

 Some researchers think lectins evolved to have an evolutionary purpose, namely so that plants can protect themselves against pests and pathogens.
 This protective effect is similar to other phytochemicals, such as flavonoids, which serve as natural defenses in plants and are extremely beneficial nutrients in our diet.